 Some conditions are painless.
 One interesting fact is that long-term impactions of the urethra are often painless.
 This includes tumors or impacted kidney stones.
 Not all conditions are painful.

 Tumors of the genitourinary tract are usually painless unless they are locally invasive or lead to acute obstruction.
+(Page 72.)

 The complete list of pain causes in the penis include obstruction, inflammation and ischemia—which means an insufficient blood supply.
 Pain in the distal urethra (far end of the penis or tip) is primarily listed as a bladder infection.